 There are a few apps which promise to optimise your Mac and speed it up.
 Most of these can also indirectly help to make your Internet connection a little bit faster, especially if they clean out Safari’s cache, bookmarks, history and so on.
 Applications which free up your disk space and memory can also help to increase your Internet speed.

 A few decent optimisation and cleaning apps to try are:

-- MacKeeper – good general purpose optimisation software
+- Washing Machine – Intego’s Washing Machine is a good value piece of general purpose optimisation software